Page 2

 Lining door boards, door arm rests, sun visors, handles etc all re-stained black, so as to look new.

-Started to dismantle the cab air blower system ducting under the bonnet.
+Dismantle the cab air blower system ducting and fan unit under the bonnet.

 Good thing that I did open up the fan, as the fan blade was cracked in two places.
-It had started to flex out so much that it had ground a hole through the fan casing.
-The army mechanics just bogged up the hole and did not fix the broken fan problem.
-I tried to remove the fan blade from the shaft, but no luck.
-I replaced the whole assembly with the newer design (see photo 4 below).
-Better air flow.
+I replaced the whole assembly with the newer improved design (see photo 4 below) with better air flow.

 I've gone for cooling only (not reverse cycle), because the vehicle already has a hot water heater system.
-Installing the compressor where I did, was a very complicated job.
-The advantage of it here (rather than just above the bash plate) is that it will not get totally immersed when river crossing.
-Unfortunately, my design to locate the evaporator at the front of the cabin (under the centre of the front dash console) was flawed because the gear shift lever hit it, so it is now located on the rear wall of the cabin between the seats.
-I fitted a heavy duty system to cater for the hot outback, I selected (however, I over did it (as usual), and its too cold even for the hottest day):
+I installed the compressor up higher than typical.
+The advantage of it here (rather than just above the bash plate) is that it is unlikely to get immersed when river crossing.
+I fitted a heavy duty system to cater for the hot outback, but its too cold for me even for the hottest day.
+Components:

 • wall mounted Red Dot Evaporator R6840024P